Duathlon Olympic (18+) & Duathlon Sprint (16+)

 All finishers will receive a finisher's medal and will be able to print a certificate after the race.

 Meals are served in the big white tent.
 Please remember that you swim, bike, run and then you eat - in that order!

 The Athletes' Quarter went through a major renovations in 2016.
 We now have access to brand new toilets and showers.
 On the cycle course, there are 2 port-o-johns located at the “Pits Area”.
 On the run course there are 2 port-o-johns at the far end of the basin.
 There are many indoor toilets at the Garage Grand-Prix on the north side of the basin.

 Our medical staff will keep an eye on our athletes throughout the race.
-The medical staff has the right to stop any participant during the race or to disqualify an athlete for his own safety.
+The medical staff has the right to stop any participant during the race for his own safety.
 However, please remember that if a medic stops you, or if you receive medical attention on the course, this does not mean that you will be disqualified.